V1Michigan/v1/README.md

 We use ESLint + Prettier to lint our code and enforce consistent style.
 GitHub Actions automatically runs these linting tools when you push to the remote repository.

+Use `npm run lint:check` to check for linting/style errors, and `npm run lint:fix` to automatically fix them.

 We'd recommend using an [ESLint plugin for your editor](https://eslint.org/docs/user-guide/integrations) to lint and format your code as you write it.
 - VSCode: [extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [tutorial](https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code)